This Walking Dead article contains major spoilers.

 Lydia (Cassady McClincy)

 Lydia was at the center of Alexandria’s conflict with the Whisperers for a season and a half.
 With Alpha and Beta defeated, and their faction all but obliterated, I have to wonder what Lydia has left to do on the show.
-That said, the writers have continued to find interesting ways to explore this character, and someone has to live on to lead the next generation of Alexandrians.
+That said, the writers have continued to find interesting ways to explore this character, and someone has to live on to lead the next generation of Alexandrians and Hilltoppers.
 I think Lydia is in it for the long haul.

 Magna (Nadia Hilker)